smarthomeNG/plugins/uzsu/README.md

 Calculating of sunset/sunrise in triggers, requires installation of ephem (which should already be part of core)

+Calculating interpolation requires installation of scipy.
+Install with: pip3 install scipy

+On Raspberry debian stretch you also have to run: apt-get install libatlas-base-dev

 ## Configuration

 ### plugin.yaml